 Learning includes looking at trends in the market, keeping skillsets updated, and learning new ones that will help your business.
 Become a Jack or Jill of all trades, even if you don’t like wearing some of the hats.
 I’m personally not a fan of accounting, but learning Excel and having online accounting software saves a big chunk of change.
 When your business grows to the point where you can afford it, hire others to help.

 Watch your business cents

-One of the ways I manage that is that that I watch costs of everything, am conservative with spending, and always look for the highest impact or quality for every cent I spend.
+One of the ways I manage that is that that I am conservative with spending, and always look for the highest impact or quality for every cent I spend.
 In small soap making businesses, your highest costs will be ingredients, brick-and-mortar, and staff.
 If you can initially work from home and do things yourself, then you will save a lot.

 With ingredients, work out exactly how much you’re spending on making each bar and ensure that you’re making a worthwhile profit from each.
 Not just profit on top of material cost, but an amount that will compensate you for your time.
 If you’re using expensive luxury butters in your soap but your customers are moms on a budget, you may need to rethink your recipes, packaging, target audience, and prices.

 Having business cents also means knowing when to say no. I’ve said no to shops for wanting to stock my products because they weren’t the right fit.
 I’ve said no to business proposals because they would take too much of my time or wouldn’t be financially beneficial.
 Being open to a yes is important when opportunities arise, but evaluating your situation and being able to say no can save your cookie.

 Final thoughts on starting a soap making business